Brita vs. PUR — is your glass half empty or half full? This review aims to splash some water on the truth behind which pitcher water filter is best.

 |Pitcher Price||Check Price||Check Price|

-For the specs above we compared just a single model for each Brita and PUR, however, you should note that there are a variety of pitcher types, varying in size and form factor.
+For the specs above, we compared just a single model for each Brita and PUR, however, you should note that there are a variety of pitcher types, varying in size and form factor.

 Filtration speed is based on the Brita Everyday and PUR Basic models.
 For both, we filled them to their respective reservoir capacity and then timed them accordingly.

 Lastly, taste tests are based on our in-house conducted tests.
-Jump down the page see more on our taste tests.
+Jump down the page to see more on our taste tests.